 Cuba, Castro and Socialism

-I see lots of talk about Cuba, Castro and socialism in the news recently thank to Bernie Sanders.
+I see lots of talk about Cuba, Castro and socialism in the news recently thanks to Bernie Sanders.
 Last year Susan and I, along with two of our friends spent a day in Havana and I thought I would share my thoughts on what I saw as we strolled not just the tourist areas, but the back streets as well.

 The ship docked at dawn and before long we were standing in a time warp, transported back to the early sixties where time seems to have stopped.
 Most of you have seen the old cars and happy tourist driving around in them.
 What you don’t see are the locals who don’t depend on tourism to survive.

 We start at the customs desk as we disembark; a young girl in her early twenties is checking our documents.
-She is dressed like a school girl/stripper; black leather looking skirt, black fishnet stockings and a severely tight white dress shirt.
+She is dressed like a school girl/stripper; black leather looking skirt, black fishnet stockings and a severely tight white military style dress shirt.
 She never smiles or makes eye contact but is wearing heavy makeup.
 Her demeanor seems oddly forced.

 We don’t have a booked shore excursion; we thought we would wing it and just walk the city.
 We don’t get far.
 Across the street from the dock a young man approached us and offered to guide us through Havana and see what most guides won’t show the tourist.